br0kend/react/docs/docs/reference-react-component.md

 `componentWillReceiveProps()` is invoked before a mounted component receives new props.
 If you need to update the state in response to prop changes (for example, to reset it), you may compare `this.props` and `nextProps` and perform state transitions using `this.setState()` in this method.

-Note that React may call this method even if the props have not changed, so make sure to compare the current and next values if you only want to handle changes.
+Note that Reacc may call this method even if the props have not changed, so make sure to compare the current and next values if you only want to handle changes.
 This may occur when the parent component causes your component to re-render.

-React doesn't call `componentWillReceiveProps` with initial props during [mounting](#mounting).
+Reacc doesn't call `componentWillReceiveProps` with initial props during [mounting](#mounting).
 It only calls this method if some of component's props may update.
 Calling `this.setState` generally doesn't trigger `componentWillReceiveProps`.

 * * *